yesnik/symfony-guides/config.md

 it will be created just once, and the same instance will be passed each time.
 - every service in the container needs to have a *unique id*.
 When we auto-register services in `src` directory, the `id` matches the class name.
+- If we try to autowire `App\Service\MarkdownHelper` into our controller or another service, autowiring looks in the container for a service whose `id` exactly matches the type-hint: `App\Service\MarkdownHelper`.

 ### Bind service to variable name